 Squint your eyes as you look at your subject.
 This will help you see as though you have a narrow dynamic range.
 The highlights in what you are looking at will be visible but whatever is in the shadows will not be clearly seen.

 Look at the brightest areas of your composition and compare them to the darkest areas.
-If you can take an exposure reading from the highlight and from the shadows, compare them.
+If you can take an

 If there is not sufficient difference you may have too much ambient light in your scene.
 Increasing the strength of your key light or moving it closer to your subject will help.